 Some enzymes have been shown in laboratory studies to kill cancers outright.
 In fact, physicians sometimes inject proteolytic enzymes directly into tumor sites to help kill cancer cells.

 Lots of folks take systemic enzymes as a prophylactic against cancer.
-And while wide-scale clinical trials haven’t been conducted to test their efficacy in preventing cancer, many practitioners agree cleansing the body of excess fibrin can help improve immune system function, which is crucial in the fight against cancer.
+While wide-scale clinical trials haven’t been conducted to test their efficacy in preventing cancer, many practitioners agree cleansing the body of excess fibrin can help improve immune system function, which is crucial in the fight against cancer.

 Systemic Enzymes Promote Wound Healing

 Systemic enzymes have been clinically proven to speed up the rate at which wounds heal.
-Animal studies found that bromelain and papain accelerate wound healing when applied topically to the skin.
+Animal studies found that bromelain and papain accelerate wound healing when applied topically to the skin.3

-Another study of bromelain demonstrated that a 5-milligram dose taken orally sped up the healing process for people recovering from cosmetic surgery.
-A similar trial showed that the enzyme serrapeptase accelerated healing in patients recovering from dental surgery.
+Another study of Bromelain demonstrated that a 5-milligram dose taken orally sped up the healing process for people recovering from cosmetic surgery.
+A similar trial showed that the enzyme serrapeptase accelerated healing in patients recovering from dental surgery.4

 Proteolytic enzymes may also help reduce exercise-related muscle soreness.
 Several placebo-controlled studies have demonstrated that post-workout muscle soreness can be greatly reduced with bromelain and curcumin.